Reviews You Can Rely On

 The Best Travel Bags for 2024

 Our team of expert testers has several decades of combined experience sightseeing, adventuring, and commuting all across the world.
 This team of well-versed travelers and globetrotters present to you the top GearLab-tested travel bags for whatever type of road lies ahead.
 We lashed gigantic duffel bags to the backs of alpacas and wheeled small carry on luggage for miles through airports and international cities.
 We stuffed backpacks and daypacks under airline seats and in car trunks.
 We checked suitcases and carried essentials in fanny packs.
 We've also slung bags on our backs and on bikes just to get to work in the morning.
 Through it all, we evaluated every nook and cranny to ensure they could withstand the rigors of traveling, packing, and keeping us organized while we commuted downtown or expeditioned across the globe.
 We put many miles on these bags, carrying them, wheeling them, flying them, driving them, and even throwing them.
-We evaluated how comfortable they are to get around, how well they store and protect your belongings, how easy they are to access, and how durable they are to the rigors of wherever you're going.
+We evaluated how comfortable they are to get around, how well they store and protect your belongings, how easy they are to access, and how durable they are to the rigors of wherever your travels take you.
 From wallet-friendly laptop backpacks to luxury luggage and weather-resistant messenger bags, we've found the perfect travel bags for your journey and budget.

 We've traveled thousands of miles testing gear for commuting, moving, and exploring the world.
 Whether you're looking for a great carry on bag, the best luggage for withstanding the abuse of airline travel, or a top-rated laptop backpack to use as your personal item on the plane, our reviews can help.
 We've also tested the best travel backpacks and outlined our favorite duffel bags for hitting the road.